|

 Village bought Kate's old farm house.

-The museum purchased Kate's old home during the summer
+The museum purchased lumber that was most likely from Kate's old home during the summer

 of 2002 for $495.
 The house was in poor shape and needed quite